emilyh006/temp/chapter5.md

 ## Linear Regression Example and Generalization Issues

-In a simple linear regression model, we aim to predict a target variable $y$ using a combination of input features: $$hat{y} = w₁ * x₁ + w₂ * x₂ + ... + w₅ * x₅$$ Consider a scenario where $y$ is always twice the value of the first attribute, while other attributes are unrelated.
+In a simple linear regression model, we aim to predict a target variable $y$ using a combination of input features: $$ŷ = w₁ * x₁ + w₂ * x₂ + ... + w₅ * x₅$$ Consider a scenario where $y$ is always twice the value of the first attribute, while other attributes are unrelated.
 If there are fewer training instances than parameters, the model may capture specific data patterns that fail to generalize, leading to poor performance on new data.

 ## Polynomial Regression Example and High Variance